|Safeguarding the Young and Vulnerable

 Raise awareness amongst the congregation that safeguarding is everyone’s responsibility.

-If you believe the child or adult is in immediate danger of significant harm.
+If you believe a child or adult is at immediate risk of harm please contact the police on 999.

 Diocesan Safeguarding Advisor (Case Management)